 Backup Security

-If your backups includes credit card numbers, email addresses or passwords you will want to encrypt your backup before sending it to a remote destination.
+If your backups include credit card numbers, email addresses or passwords you will want to encrypt your backup before sending it to a remote destination.
 However, local backups need no encryption if your server is secure.

 Cleanup S3 Backups